hivsuper/document-converter/README.md

 1)Microsoft office should be installed on your computer.

-2)SWFTools should be install on your computer.
-You can modify the path to adapter to your computer in Test class.
+2)SWFTools should be installed on your computer.
+You can modify the path to adapt to your environment in Test class.

 3)jacob-1.18-x86.dll or jacob-1.18-x64.dll should be added to system path. eg. put it into C:\Windows\System32